danbev/learning-ai/notes/architectures/rwkv.md

 And `w` is a vector so this will scale each value in the vector by -9.
 And that will then be added to the kₜvector.

-__wip__

 ### Channel-mixing
-Now, this is about mixing information from different features (channels) within a a single token.
+Now, this is about mixing information from different features (channels) within a single token.
 So this is dealing with our features/channels (the different dimensions in the token embedding vector).

 ```